 Contesting a will and mental capacity

-Challenges to a will through the courts are relatively unusual, but can happen when after a death it is suspected that the will was made when the testator lacked mental capacity.
+Challenging a will on the basis of lack of mental capacity through the courts is relatively unusual, but can happen when after a death it is suspected that the will was made when the testator lacked capacity.

 This can be due to making a will when medically impaired through illness, injury or a condition such as dementia – or because the terms of the will are so odd that incapacity is suspected.